AydenBravender/AydenBravender/README.md

 - I am working on an autonomous boat that cleans water of top floating algae.

 ## Coding Contests:
-I have had the oppurtunity to compete in a variety of programming contests such as the Canadian Computing Challenge (CCC), the University of Alberta Programming Contest (UAPC) and the Future Business Leaders of America (FBLA) Programming & Coding divison where I designed a GUI and presented the finished product to a panel of judges.
-I also won Bronze in the senior category in the Edmonton Regional Science Fair (ERSF) for my research on soft robotics being used in search and rescue applications.
-Finally my team won third at the saskatoon NasaSpaceApps, where we utilized data from the Apollo missions to detect seismic quakes within ± 295 seconds.
+I have had the oppurtunity to compete in a variety of programming contests such as:
+- the Canadian Computing Challenge (CCC)
+- the University of Alberta Programming Contest (UAPC)
+- the Future Business Leaders of America (FBLA) Programming & Coding divison where I designed a GUI and presented the finished product to a panel of judges.
+- I won Bronze in the senior category in the Edmonton Regional Science Fair (ERSF) for my research on soft robotics being used in search and rescue applications.
+- My team won third at the saskatoon NasaSpaceApps, where we utilized data from the Apollo missions to detect seismic quakes within ± 295 seconds.
+- I won Gold in Canada's largest neural tech hackathon, Nathacks.

 <p align="center">